Key Takeaways

 Sitemaps and the importance of having one

 - Improves crawling: Once you’ve created a sitemap, you can submit it to search engines like Google.
 This lets them know which pages are available on your website and allows them to crawl and index them more efficiently.
-This way, you ensure your pages are visible in search engine results.
+This way, you ensure your pages are visible in search results.

 - Optimizes crawl budget: Search engines have a limited amount of time and resources to crawl and index your website.
 A sitemap helps optimize this crawl budget by telling the search engine which pages to prioritize.
+This is especially important for large websites with hundreds or thousands of pages.

 To create a sitemap, you can use different tools and plugins depending on the platform your website is built on.
-Once you have created it, you can submit it to Google Search Console.
+For example, if you’re using WordPress, plugins like Yoast SEO or RankMath automatically generate and update your sitemap.

 Optimizing robots.txt file

 It’s not unlikely that this is the first time you’ve heard of a robots.txt file.
-It’s a bit of a technical nerdy thing, but nevertheless, it’s super important for the indexing of your pages in search engines – even if you don’t even know you have a robots.txt file today.
+It’s a bit of a technical thing, but nevertheless, it’s super important for the indexing of your pages in search engines – even if you don’t know you have a robots.txt file today.

 But shouldn’t all your pages be indexed on Google, you might be thinking?
 The answer is no, not necessarily.